Sara Walsh (politician)

-Sara Walsh is an American politician serving as a member of the Missouri House of Representatives from the 50th district.
+Sara Walsh is an American politician who served as a member of the Missouri House of Representatives, representing the 50th district from 2017 to 2023.

 Early life and education

 Walsh was born in Torrance, California, and moved to Ashland, Missouri, in 1986.
 She earned a Bachelor of Business Administration from Columbia College and a Master of Public Affairs from the Truman School of Public Affairs of the University of Missouri.

 Personal life

 In 2012, Walsh married Steve Walsh, a former journalist who became press secretary to Congresswoman Vicky Hartzler.

-During the COVID-19 pandemic in Missouri, the Walshs both decided not to receive the COVID-19 vaccine.
-Sara Walsh did not receive the vaccine on the basis that vaccines were not fully approved by the Food and Drug Administration and due to side effects experienced by some of her friends.
-Both of the Walshs contracted COVID-19 in early August 2021; Steve Walsh was admitted to a hospital for recovery while Sara Walsh recovered at home.
-On August 19, Steve Walsh died of the virus, aged 63.
+On August 5, 2021, Walsh announced that both she and her husband had COVID-19 and had chosen to not be vaccinated against it.
+On August 19, Steve Walsh died at the age of 63 of COVID-19.

 Career

 In 2005, Walsh worked as a legislative assistant in the Missouri House of Representatives.
 From 2004 to 2014, she was a programs and outreach manager for the National Newspaper Association.
 In 2014 and 2015, she was a staff auditor in the office of the state auditor of Missouri.
 From 2015 to 2017, she was a member services coordinator for the Missouri Pharmacy Association.